Jocotitlán: Tiacaque

-The Parque Ecológico Tiacaque(Tiacaque Ecological Park) is a recreational park and reserve established on what was the Tiacaque Hacienda.
+The Parque Ecológico Tiacaque (Tiacaque Ecological Park) is a recreational park and reserve established on what was the Tiacaque Hacienda.
 Since 2002, the operation of the park has been in the hands of a local Mazahua community, most of which lives in the nearby village of San Félix.
 The park extends over twenty seven hectares and is centered on a lake called San Félix, which was created by a dam.
-The lake contains carp and a fish called “charal”.
+The lake contains carp and a fish called "charal".
 It also has a facility for raising trout.
 Surrounding the lake, there is a small forest with ash, holm oak and tejocote trees, along with a number of fresh water springs and a water fall.
 Wildlife seen at the park includes rabbits, squirrels and armadillos.
 Activities include boating, hiking and fishing.
 There are also three cabins for rent and a camping area.
 The constructions on this land are made of adobe and other rustic materials and include a restaurant, which specializes in trout.
 The project benefits about eighty indigenous families, and it overseen by a committee from the community.

 Transportation

 Bus service is available from Atlacomulco and Ixtlahuaca for about 12 pesos.
 One can get to Ixtlahuaca from Toluca either from the terminal or at the corner of Alfredo del Mazo and Lopez Portillo for 22 pesos currently.
-There is an abundance of 'taxis collectivos' once again from Ixtlahuaca and Atlacomulco for about the same price.
+There is also an abundance of taxis colectivos (shared taxis) operating from Ixtlahuaca and Atlacomulco for about the same price.